Student and faculty member working on a project

 By your junior year, you will be developing more specific questions about which opportunities are best for you and how to plan for life after college.

-While you may attend one of the group advisement sessions, it is recommended that you meet with your departmental faculty adviser directly.
+While you may attend a group advisement session, it is recommended that you meet with your departmental faculty adviser directly.

 Seniors